hdShang/arxiv-daily/docs/cs-CV/2025-05-05/papers/250502836v1-scenethesis-a-language-and-vision-agentic-framework-for-3d-scene-gen.md

 ---
 layout: default
-title: Scenethesis: A Language and Vision Agentic Framework for 3D Scene Generation
+title: "Scenethesis: A Language and Vision Agentic Framework for 3D Scene Generation"
 ---

 # Scenethesis: A Language and Vision Agentic Framework for 3D Scene Generation